 Many people seem to complain Audacity failed to open AUP3 file saved from previously opened AUP file or network drive, someone even ran into Audacity crash or freeze while opening AUP3 file.
 Since AUP3 is a new project file format, there will inevitably be a lot of problems.
 I've rounded up some possible solutions below for your reference.

-1. Project is in a read-only directory.
+1. The project file is saved in a read-only directory.
 Move the AUP3 file to a different directory and try again.

 2. Disable firewall/antivirus like Windows Defender.
 Or add AUP3 file to white list.